Naturopathy (12 questions)

 Our staff will advise patients individually on a case-by-case basis.
 For new patients, your first visit will allow us to assess your individual situation.

-All cosmetic treatments are performed by an either a licensed Doctor of Naturopathic Medicine or Medical Doctor.
+All cosmetic treatments are performed by either a licensed Naturopathic Doctor or Medical Doctor.
+Also, note that some of these services may be under supervision and delegation by our medical director after consultation and examination.

 Elective cosmetic treatments are not covered by health insurance or health spending accounts and do not qualify for an income tax credit.